mortezakowkabi/jcb-persian-documentation/057-Drag-and-Drop-Upload-functionality-in-JCB.md

 [00:00:00](https://www.youtube.com/watch?v=UvzDyVQyHDI&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m09s)(_Click on these time links to see Youtube video_)

 This tutorial deals with the Drag and Drop Automated Crop Functionality, which could also be used instead of this implementation(how to use the file field type to upload a file in JCB).
 This implementation would be much more limited.
-[00:00:47](https://www.youtube.com/watch?v=UvzDyVQyHDI&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m47s) A crop can be done with this(how to use the file field type to upload a file in JCB) as well, and since it has not been demonstrated before it it will be done in this tutorial.
+[00:00:47](https://www.youtube.com/watch?v=UvzDyVQyHDI&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m47s) A crop can be done with this(how to use the file field type to upload a file in JCB) as well, and since it has not been demonstrated before it will be done in this tutorial.
 There is a link to this library that I am going to use below this video.

 ### UIKit - Very Nice File Uploading Front-end